-We do not encourage or support presenteeism (i.e. employees attending work when they are sick or unfit to work) which can cause productivity loss, poor health, exhaustion and workplace epidemics.
-We will take all reasonable measures to ensure and encourage that employees make full use of the provisions set out within this policy to recover and recuperate from any sickness or medical conditions ahead of either attending and/or returning to work.
+Transport for the North (TfN) does not encourage or support presenteeism (i.e. employees attending work when they are sick or unfit to work) which can cause productivity loss, poor health, exhaustion and workplace epidemics.
+As such TfN will take all reasonable measures to ensure and encourage that employees make full use of the provisions set-out within this policy to recover and recuperate from any sickness or medical conditions ahead of either attending and/or returning to work.